5 Facebook Video Ad Trends: Creating Ads That Convert

 Basics in Motion

-A simple video or an animation.
+A simple video or animation.
 You can start from a still image and add some movement like a few layers with different characters moving.
 You can also use music to add excitement.

 Benefit in Motion

 A video with an emphasis on your products’ benefits.
 Tell the user what to expect and why they should play.
-You can achieve this quickly by showing characters, levels, action, etc. Using short ad copy to highlight benefits is a very effective strategy.
+You can achieve this quickly by showing characters, levels, action, etc. Using a short ad copy to highlight benefits is a very effective strategy.

 Demo in Motion